amandhal/ACS730-Final-Project/README.md

-# group5_acs730_project

-Final Project Group05: Two-Tier web application automation with Terraform
+# Two-Tier web application automation with Terraform
 ******************************
 Objective of the Project:
 *****************************